Sexual health and coronavirus in Qatar:

 Qatar stands on the twentieth most impacted state, with over 100,000 cases, 93,000 of which have fully recovered.
 Despite the decent recovery rate, the virus continues to spread.
 550 cases have been reported today.
 Due to the lockdown period, in most Gulf States, a baby boom is expected by the end of 2020.
 This entails that people have been engaging in sex more than before.
 However, as reported by macrotrends the current birth rate in Qatar has seen a 1.75% decline.
 This might be due to displeasure and lack of libido caused by the pandemic.

 “Due to the stress I was taking after being laid off because of the virus, I did not acknowledge my wife’s needs for a long time.
-Sex is a healthy part of marriage,” says Akram, a resident of Doha, Qatar.
+Sex is a healthy part of marriage,” says Akram, a business man, working from home.
 “The negativity takes a toll on you and it impacts your ability to desire sex.
 However, talking to a therapist helped me feel better and perform well.”

 In what ways can the pandemic affect my sexual health and how can I counter them?